MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/teams-in-hc.md

 ## Teams templates for healthcare organizations

-Teams includes templates designed specifically for healthcare organizations, making it easier to create teams for staff to communicate and collaborate on patient care in wards and departments or operational needs.
+Teams includes templates designed specifically for healthcare organizations, making it easier to create teams for staff to communicate and collaborate on patient care or operational needs.
 To learn more, see [Get started with Teams templates for Healthcare organizations](/microsoftteams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console?bc=/microsoft-365/frontline/breadcrumb/toc.json&toc=/microsoft-365/frontline/toc.json).

 ## Care coordination and collaboration